 It’s one of the symbols that help remove energetic blockages more directly.
 It can assist Cho Ku Rei for a more efficient outcome when used with this aim.

-Tibetan Dai Ko Myo works great in aligning the energy print of the primary chakras while cleansing them of residual elements.
+The Dumo Reiki symbol works great in aligning the energy print of the primary chakras while cleansing them of residual elements.

-The Serpent of Fire (Nin Giz Zida)
+The Fire Serpent (Nin Giz Zida)

 You can also use it during your self-treatment sessions or on others by drawing it on the front and back of their bodies.